 A breast implant is measured in terms of its volume in cubic centimeters.
 Selecting the size of a breast implant based on your bra cup size is an inaccurate way.
-Ask your doctor how you can see for yourself which one you would like.
+Consult your doctor on how you can better determine which size is best for you.

 How much does breast implant surgery cost?

 As per the 2019 statistics from the American Society of Plastic Surgeons, the average cost of breast implant surgery is $3,947.

 - This average cost does not include the cost of anesthesia, operating room facilities, or other related expenses (lab work).

 Overall expenses can be anywhere between $5,000 and $10,000, which vary based on the:

 In costlier locations such as San Francisco, overall expenses can reach up to $12,000.
 Please consult your plastic surgeon's office to determine the total cost.

 Saline implants are cheaper than silicone implants.
 Their prices can differ by $300 to $1,000.
 Silicone implants also have higher maintenance costs.

 Read your insurance policy carefully.
 Because breast implant surgery is a cosmetic procedure, your insurance most likely will not cover it.
 Many plastic surgeons offer financing options for breast implants, so ask your doctor’s office about that.

 Top What Are the Types of Breast Implants Related Articles